-- All candidates (except drummers and vocalists) are also required to play a short unaccompanied transcribed solo.
+- All candidates (except drummers) are also required to play a short unaccompanied transcribed solo.

-- Drummers and vocalists are required to prepare some piano keyboard work instead of presenting a transcription.
-They should be prepared to play through the chord changes of one of the listed standards at the piano, and may be asked to voice other chord progressions as the panel sees fit.
+- Drummers are required to prepare some piano keyboard work instead of presenting a transcription.
+They should be prepared to play through the chord changes of one of the listed standards at the piano.

 If the audition panel requires further evidence of appropriate skills, they may give further tests such as sight reading, keyboard, aural or interactive tests.